Templates · Tax

-A comprehensive checklist of commonly missed tax deductions organized by category.
-Includes deductions for freelancers, homeowners, investors, parents, students, and charitable givers with documentation reminders.
+A checklist of deductions people commonly miss, organized by category.
+Covers freelancers, homeowners, investors, parents, students, and charitable givers — with reminders about what documentation you need for each one.

 This checklist includes 5 sections covering everything you need.

-Deductions that reduce adjusted gross income — available even if you take the standard deduction.
+These reduce your adjusted gross income and you can take them even if you use the standard deduction.
+Do not skip these.

 | Deduction | Applies? | Amount | Documentation Needed |